spirituelmove-jpg/mugen/README.md

 # mugen
-A modern text-based roleplay engine built with Python, FastAPI, and PostgreSQL.
+A modern text-based roleplay engine built with Python, Django, and PostgreSQL.